davidvirgilio/cuddles/README.md

 - Vercel for deployment.
 - Git and Github for version control.

+## File organization

+The project is organized into the following folders.

 ## Visit the Web Application

-You can find the actual deployment at https://cuddles.davidvirgilio.me/
+Test the final application at https://cuddles.davidvirgilio.me/